Reviews You Can Rely On

 Snug fit isn't for everyone

-The Alpha LifaLoft doesn't provide as much warmth as the down-insulated Arc'teryx Macai, nor does it protect from the elements as well as jackets using a Gore-Tex membrane, but this isn't necessarily a bad thing.
-While a super warm jacket is at home only in sub-zero temps, the Helly Hansen performed well in various temperatures and exertion levels and is absolutely winter storm-worthy.
-The result is a more versatile jacket at nearly half the price.
+The Alpha LifaLoft doesn't protect from the elements as well as jackets we tested using a Gore-Tex membrane, like the Arc'teryx Sabre Jacket, but this isn't necessarily a bad thing.
+It performed well in various temperatures and exertion levels and is absolutely winter storm-worthy at nearly half the price.
 Because it applies to a wide range of conditions and skiers, the Alpha LifaLoft takes the crown.

 Read more: Helly Hansen Alpha LifaLoft review

-ski jacket men - this jacket has plenty of pockets on the chest, which is a good...
+ski jacket men - this jacket is a comfortable, well-rounded top performer, and it has...

 Best Resort Shell Ski Jacket